Robertorosmaninho/taco/README.md

     Options:
       ...

+## Deactivate
+To deactivate conda environment after using taco just use the following
+command:

+    conda deactivate taco

 For more information, see our paper on the taco tools [taco: A Tool to Generate Tensor Algebra Kernels](http://tensor-compiler.org/kjolstad-ase17-tools.pdf).